Sound speed in water-saturated glass beads as a function of frequency and porosity: Description of Experiment

-The apparatus and preparation technique described above yielded a uniform porosity throughout the sample,~\cite{Schroeter:2005,Schroeter:2007} but also resulted in an acoustic path length that was shorter than desired.
-Increasing the cross-sectional area of the apparatus while retaining a homogeneous porosity is difficult.
+The apparatus and preparation technique described above yielded porosity control but also resulted in an acoustic path length that was shorter than desired.
+For a fixed path length uncertainty, sound speed measurement uncertainty is inversely proportional to path length.
+Increasing the cross-sectional area of the apparatus while retaining uniform porosity is difficult.
 Since the goal of this work was to investigate the effect of porosity, we chose to achieve a homogeneous sediment at the expense of simplicity in the acoustic data analysis.
 In addition, the porosity control procedure can take as long as several hours for the dense sediments.
-Because the water temperature follows temperature fluctuations in the laboratory, there could be significant temperature-depenent sound speed changes in the sample before and after the procedure.
-Hence, the four-transducer apparatus of Fig.~\ref{expschematic} was used to facilitate contemporaneous post-preparation water-path calibration and sediment-path measurements.
+Because the water temperature follows temperature fluctuations in the laboratory, there could be significant temperature-dependent sound speed changes in the sample before and after the procedure.
+Hence, the four-transducer apparatus of Fig.~\ref{fig1}a was used to facilitate contemporaneous post-preparation water-path calibration and sediment-path measurements.